 Renowned the world over, Kerala Ayurvedic Massage can be experienced at many hotels, resorts and spas all over Thiruvananthapuram.
 However, if you want the real deal, head to Kovalam.

-This area has many of these spas situated on the beach and even specialized centres dedicated to very traditional and therapeutic variations of this science such as the Amritha Ayurvedic Centre and Vydyashala Ayurveda.
+This area has many of these spas situated on the beach and even specialized centres dedicated to very traditional and therapeutic variations of this science such as the Amrita Ayurvedic Centre and Vaidyashala Ayurveda.

 - Address: Kovalam, Thiruvananthapuram

 - Timings: By appointment